jear2412/BUQ-ODEsMCMC/README.md

 Additional purposes include providing examples of parameter estimation in ordinary differential equations (ODEs) and multimodal posterior distributions.

-If you would like me to work out an specific example or have any doubts please contact me at javier.aguilar at cimat dot mx .
+If you would like me to work out a specific example or have any doubts please contact me at javier.aguilar at cimat dot mx .